Details About We Can’t Wait

 I’ve dedicated myself to these goals for 55 years.
 Now I’m ready for one more consequential step: to end my own Business As Usual approach to my assets.

 I don’t see this as a sacrifice.
 It feels great to give!
-Already I find it helps me enjoy even more the first years of what I hope will be two more decades before I die.
+Already I find it helps me enjoy even more in the first years of what I hope will be two more decades before I die.

 Brainstorming with leaders of groups I work with is leading to ways this spirit can go beyond wealthy donors.